itu-itis21-nazlim21/ResumeSite/README.md

 3. Give the link
   - Be sure that the link contains html table.

+-
+-
+-
+-
+-

-After choosing the datasets you will be greeted with something like terminal.
+After choosing the datasets you will be greeted with something like terminal provided below.
+-->
+-->
+-->
 In this section, there are some functions that you can use.
 Those are;